Pension freedoms explained

 It will be useful for you to have certain details to hand before your Pension Wise appointment, such as:

-- An estimate of how much state pension you may get and when.
-The government has tools on their website you can use to check how much state pension you could get and find out your state pension age.
+• An estimate of how much state pension you may get and when.
+The government provides tools to check your state pension amount and pension age.

-- Notes on your financial circumstances, like your monthly income and outgoings, any savings or debts, and the value of any state benefits you’re currently receiving.
-For help in working out your detailed spending breakdown, use the Money Advice Service’s budget planner.
+• Notes on your financial circumstances, like your monthly income and outgoings, any savings or debts, and the value of any state benefits you’re currently receiving.
+For help in working out your detailed spending breakdown,

 You'll also be asked about any medical or health conditions that may affect your life expectancy, as they could result in you getting a higher income in retirement.